ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-04-01-basic-walkthrough.md

 =RIGHT(string, [number_of_characters])
 ```

-These functions take two arguments, `string` which is the sequence of characters we want to work with.
+These functions take two arguments.
+One – `string` – is the sequence of characters we want to work with.
 In this case, that's our eight-character "date".

 The second argument is a number that tells the function how many of the string's characters you want to extract, with either the left (the beginning) or the right (the end) as a starting point.

 ```
 =LEFT(12345678, 4)